redbadger/awesome-badger/chriswhealy/toStringOrNotToString/README.md

 The problem here is that the template literal specifically calls an object's `toString` function, but if that function is missing, it simply gives up and prints `[object Object]`

-The overloaded `+` operator on the other hand, sees that the object does not contain a `toString` function, but instead of giving up, it calls the next best function &ndash; which is `valueOf` (then converts whatever value it receives into a string).
+The overloaded `+` operator on the other hand, appears to see that the object does not contain a `toString` function, and instead of giving up, calls the next best function &ndash; `valueOf` (then converts whatever value it receives into a string).

 Ok, so template literals and the overloaded `+` operator both perform string conversion, but according to different rules...